Header Ad Section

 • Click on the schema name (e.g., supermarket) to view its tables, procedures, and other details.

-9. Congratulations!
-You have successfully completed the configuration.
+9. Now you have successfully completed the configuration.
 Your data source is now set up and ready to use.
-Start leveraging IntelliJ IDEA’s powerful features for seamless database integration and enjoy an enhanced coding experience!

 Benefits of Using IntelliJ IDEA for Database Management